aptos-labs/aptos-core/developer-docs-site/docs/guides/local-development-network.md

 DEFAULT_SOCKET=/Users/dport/.docker/run/docker.sock aptos node run-local-testnet --with-indexer-api
 ```

-Note: If you're on Mac or Windows, we recommend you use Docker Desktop rather than installing Docker via a package manager (e.g. Homebrew or Choco).
+Note: As mentioned above, if you're on Mac or Windows, we recommend you use Docker Desktop rather than installing Docker via a package manager (e.g. Homebrew or Choco).

 ### The local network seems to hang on startup
 If the CLI seems to sit there and do nothing when you are using `--with-indexer-api`, consider quitting and restarting Docker.
 Sometimes Docker gets in a bad state.
 Note that Docker is only required if you are using `--with-indexer-api`.